 My point, you ask?
 Customer data platforms deal intentionally in first-party, identifiable (or potentially identifiable) data collection.
 Data management platforms deal in audience creation based on scrubbed, aggregated and/or non-identifiable data.

-Download our CDP vs. DMP eBook today to discover the major differences between the two marketing solutions — and what makes CDP stand out.
+Download our CDP vs. DMP eBook today to discover the major differences between the two solutions — and why a CDP is the ideal technology for your business.